 Our trees grow in several locations on the farm.
 Some are obvious: the Front, Back and Hill fields (pretty clever, huh?).
-Other sites are nestled away in the woods and we created several "islands" of trees as you head towards the Back Field.
+Other sites are nestled away in the woods ... you have to explore a little to find them!

 Road to Grandma's

 This field has a nice view from the top, and a fun trail down the backside, through some new trees and heading towards the pond!
 White Pine; and Black Hills, White and Norway spruces are growing here.

 Our one True North-facing slope!
 Wrapping around the hill on the back side of the Hill Field, a path takes you below our newest field.
 We're planting Canaan and Balsam firs have done very well here and many are 6 ft.

 In 2010, we cleared out this field of all the old trees and completely re-did the row layout.
 We're pretty excited about this field as everything we have learned through trial and error, and experimentation, in the Front Field, and then tested in the Hill Field, is now being applied in the Back Field.
 From 2011 to 2013, we re-established rows, installed dripline irrigation and used the right species for the lay of the field and soil type.
 Serbian and Norway spruces dominate this field, with a few Majestic Blue Spruce at the top to deter the deer.
 A few White Pine and Cedar trees are planted to add a little variety.

 Your Choices of Trees